Marian Winters

 Marian Winters (April 19, 1920 – November 3, 1978) was an American dramatist and actress of stage, film, and television.

 Biography

-Marian Winters was born Marian Weinstein, the eldest of four sisters born to Morris and Sophie Weinstein.
+Marian Winters was born Marian Weinstein, the eldest of four daughters born to Morris and Sophie Weinstein.
 Her three sisters, Shirley Zeisel (died 2010), Elaine Singer (died 2014), and Annette Laster (died 2019), long outlived her.
 She was raised in New York City.
 She made her debut in summer stock in her teens.
 She began her career on Broadway understudying Frances Dee in The Secret Room (1945).
 She also played Lady Constance in King John, and toured in such plays as Detective Story, The Heiress and Dream Girl.